sarah-you/c0323-code-solutions/react-rendering-lists/react-rendering-lists-quiz-notes.md

   - it allows dynamic rendering (as in adjust visuals based on change in data, allowing UI to update as data changes
   - if it's data driven, the react components can accept various inputs, which means the components will be reusable

-- Where in the component code would a list of React components typically be built?

-  - the main component code (app.js)

 - What `Array` method is commonly used to create a list of React components?

   - .map() method;